JEEVANJGA/Restaurant-Reviewer/README.md

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

+## Use bower install
+	Install packages with bower install.
+Bower installs packages to bower_components/.

 ## Viewing Your Application

 ```